College Readiness

 Chemistry Readiness Assessment

 We know you may not have had chemistry for a couple years, but that’s OK!
 To help you prepare for college-level chemistry courses at UT Austin, the College of Natural Sciences (CNS) and the Department of Chemistry have prepared a Chemistry Readiness Program.
-Students planning to take CH 301 (Principles of Chemistry I) will have Chemistry Readiness Canvas Modules.
+Students planning to take CH 301 (Principles of Chemistry I) are required to complete the chemistry assessment and will have access to learning modules after completion.

 You will have the opportunity to discuss course selection with an academic advisor at orientation.
 Not all incoming majors will take CH 301, so it is important that you do not purchase a Chemistry Readiness Assessment until after meeting with your advisor.
 No refunds are issued, and the chemistry readiness program changes for each semester.